-- Using OS-X 10.4 or later.Computer has a working Ethernet network adapter. - You have an Ethernet switch/router with DHCP capability and Ethernet cables for each connection needed. - You have administrative rights so that network settings can be changed if needed. - The Ethernet network consists of exactly one computer that will be used to run the PCM92 configuration software and one or more PCM92 units. - 1.
-Connect the computer and any PCM92 to the switch hub using normal Ethernet cables. - 2.
-Apply power to all PCM92s and wait for them to boot. - 3.
+- Computer has a working Ethernet network adapter. - You have an Ethernet switch/router with DHCP capability and Ethernet cables for each connection needed. - You have administrative rights so that network settings can be changed if needed. - 1.
+Connect the computer and any PCM96 Surround processors to the switch hub using straight-through Ethernet cables. - 2.
+Apply power to all PCM96 Surround processors and wait for them to boot. - 3.
 With DHCP enabled, the Ethernet switch/router should assign an IP address to each of the devices including your computer. - 4.
-The PCM92 units should come up in the main window.
+Open the control software application.
+The PCM96 Surround should automatically appear in the main application window.
+If it does not, the control software settings may have to be configured to connect to the PMC96 Surround.
+See the control software's help for more information.